maubanel/p4v-unreal/ue5/README.md

 ![](../images/line3.png)

 Unreal integrates **Perforce** into their workflow nicely.
 They make it easy to use and it avoids conflicts with other team members when editing binaries.
+We can do most operations for version control inside of UE5.

 <br>